geolessel/react-phoenix/README.md

    <%= ReactPhoenix.ClientSide.react_component("Components.MyComponent", %{language: "elixir", awesome: true}) %>

    # with props and a target html element id option
-   # this can be used for server-side rendering (continuing with example from that section above)
    <span id="my-react-span"><%= @react_html %></span>
    <%= ReactPhoenix.ClientSide.react_component("Components.Characters", %{people: people}, target_id: "my-react-span") %>
    ```